Otto von Moltke: German military service

-Otto enlisted in January 1869 in a Regiment Prussian Grenadiers at Altona.
-The following year he participated in the Franco-Prussian War, integrating the Prussian forces that carried out the campaigns in France that year.
+Otto enlisted in January 1869 in a regiment of Prussian grenadiers at Altona.
+The following year, he participated in the Franco-Prussian War, integrating the Prussian forces that carried out the campaigns in France that year.
 On 16 August he was present with his regiment at the Battle of Mars-la-Tour, a violent engagement in which a part of the Prussian Army successfully intercepted the French Army of the Rhine that was trying to reach Verdun, but at the cost of many casualties.
 In this bloody battle, Otto was wounded, while his chief, a colonel surnamed von Schöning, was killed.
 Due to his brave conduct in battle, Otto was promoted to standard-bearer and then, in September, to second lieutenant, also receiving the Iron Cross Second Class.
-Later he also received the War Commemorative Medal of 1870/71.
+Later, he also received the War Commemorative Medal of 1870/71.

 After the Franco-Prussian War, he continued his service in the Imperial German Army, with the same regiment.
 He was then assigned to work in the barracks and, in 1875, was promoted to lieutenant.
 But he soon resigned because of the boredom that the job in the barracks produced, his meagre salary and a certain irregularity in the compound.

 Emigration to Chile

 Work and social relationship

 After his departure from the army, and with the aim of seeking a new life project, he associated with his brother Karl, who had also been in the army and had participated in the Franco-Prussian War.
-Both, informed of the good working conditions and the prosperity of Chile through the German consul in Hamburg, Mr. Schutte, decided to emigrate to that country.
-They arrived in Valparaíso in August 1876, via Cape Horn on the sailboat Adolphus.
+Both, informed of the good working conditions and the prosperity of Chile through the German consul in Hamburg, Mr. Schutte, decided to immigrate to that country.
+They arrived in Valparaíso in August 1876, via Cape Horn, on the sailboat Adolphus.

 Already in Chile, Otto and his brother joined the German residents, also made up of Danish.
 Soon he and his brother found a modest job in a sugar refinery of Viña del Mar, which belonged to the German businessman and resident Julio Bernstein.
 Otto lived for three years in Santiago, and in his free time he cultivated his social relationships with the affability and simplicity that endeared him to those who knew him.
 He dedicated himself in this free time to dancing, which was his great passion.